Zone: 5ALLEGHANY VIBURNUM

 | PLANT | SIZE | TYPE | GALENA | ADD'L | DIG | SOON |

-To help this plant settle in and thrive, we recommend these standard planting practices: Plant in well-draining soil with a slightly acidic pH.
-Water regularly, but avoid overwatering.
-Mulch around the base to retain moisture.
+To help this plant settle in and thrive, we recommend these standard planting practices: Plant in well-draining soil with full sun to partial shade.
+Water regularly but avoid overwatering.
+Mulch around the base to retain moisture and suppress weeds.
+Prune sparingly and only immediately after flowering to maintain shape; avoid pruning in late winter or early spring, as this will remove the flower buds for the coming season.